 - Do not skip sections.
 Doing so may result in score cancellation, delays, or both.

-- After the test is finished, the test supervisor will collect and count the test books to make sure all materials have been turned in before dismissing you from the testing room.
+- After the test is finished, the test coordinator will collect and count the test books to make sure all materials have been turned in before dismissing you from the testing room.

 Don't be surprised if your test experience isn’t exactly like that of the student sitting next to you.
 The sections in your test books might be in a different order.